YuetChan/simple-kanban/README.md

 ## Roadmap

 The following features are planned for future development:
-- Landing Page : Add landing page to improve visibility and indexing on Google search.
+- Landing Page: Add landing page to improve visibility and indexing on Google search.
+- Retry: Retried failed request
 - Comments: Allow users to comment on tasks for better collaboration and communication.
 - Real-Time Updates: Enable real-time updates to reflect changes made by other users in real-time.